kgilds/getRealScripts2015/README.md

 3. Run the relevant data management script for each data source.
 (See data management scripts below)

-4. Save relevant data objects (tables) as an RDS.file in the updated data directory.
+4. Save relevant data objects to designated sqlite database names outcomes_history.
+Be sure that the overwrite argument is active.

 5. Run the Status Report Template Scrip to obtain the layout of the report.